The top Black Friday deals of the day: Airpods, Dyson and more

 Two of the best appliances we tested this year are heavily discounted

 A close runner up in our testing of drip coffee makers, the Cuisinart DCC-T20 Touchscreen 14-Cup Programmable Coffeemaker was, to our eye, the most handsome and minimally designed of the straightforward auto-brewers, delivering a clean, tasty cup.
-It lost first place only because the touchscreen may not be for every consumer, and brew time is significantly longer than the other machines we tried out — and for many users, especially on a busy morning, a faster cup is a better one.
-Right now, you can get it for just $103.99, down from its usual $235 price point.
+It lost first place only because the touchscreen may not be for every consumer, and brew time is significantly longer than the other machines we t

 Winning the spot for best budget pick in our roundup of hand mixers, the Hamilton Beach 6-Speed Electric Hand Mixer is a simple, hard-working mixer that gets the job done for less.
 It’s very easy to maneuver and aptly tackles all of the basic functions — mixing, whisking, beating — though it does lack a kneading attachment and was a bit slower on certain tasks compared to the higher-end hand mixers we tested.
 It was also the only lower-priced mixer we tested that came with a storage case and attachments.
 It’s currently 50% off.